KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 See [LifeChurch and The Bible App Case Study](lifechurch_and_the_bible_app_case_study.md) and [Prototype](prototype.md) for the inspiration for this business plan.

+## High Level Value Proposition

+### Network Effect
+* Number of United Methodist members total: 12.1 million
+* Number of United Methodist congregations: 34,892

+### Publicity Engine

+* Church channel
+* Traditional advertising
+* Dedicated campaign
+* Advance marketing tools
+* Social media advertising (Facebook/Twitter)
+* Partnerships

+* Facebook advertises a "potential reach" of 120,000,000 people

+## Users

-## Motivation
+### Motivation
 * What do people need?
 * Why would a user want this product/service?
 * What user need will the product satisfy?
 * How do users make decisions?
 * To what degree is product/service a compelling purchase?

-## High Level Value Proposition

-## Users

 ### Primary Users

 ### User Segmentation
 * Number of United Methodist members (U.S.): 7,725,039
 * Number of United Methodist members (rest of the world): 4.4 million

-### Network Effect
-* Number of United Methodist members total: 12.1 million
-* Number of United Methodist congregations: 34,892

-Create publicity engine

 ### User Acquisition
 Who to target and how (prioritization)